C-Section is Major Abdominal Surgery

 - Reduces adhesions and scar tissue

 In the first 6 – 8 weeks after birth you will be getting settled into a new routine and trying to get as much rest as possible.
-Once you have clearance from your doctor you can consult with a pelvic physio.
-Together you can make a plan to get back to exercise or moving a bit more.
-Then it’s time to start to address your scar.
+Once you have clearance from your doctor you can consult with a specialist women’s health pelvic physiotherapist (read more here).
+Together you can make a plan to get back to exercise and moving a bit more.

-C-section massage is performed by a qualified remedial therapist.
-You will also learn how to perform self-massage.
-If you would like to know more or book in for a treatment, please contact our remedial massage therapist Sarah Trew, or book with her online.
+C-section massage is performed by a qualified physiotherapist.
+If you would like to know more or book in for a treatment email our friendly admin team for assistance email@example.com